Studied Homeopathic Remedies

 There are many possible causes of vertigo, including motion sickness, infection in the inner ear, vision problems, head injury, insufficient blood supply to the brain, and brain tumors.
 A condition called benign paroxysmal positional vertigo involves attacks of vertigo triggered by certain head positions; its cause is believed to be deposits of calcium in the inner ear.
 Another condition, Meniere's disease, is characterized by sudden, intense attacks of vertigo often accompanied by nausea and vomiting, along with ringing in the ears and progressive deafness.
 Its cause is unknown.

-Because of its wide variety of causes, persistent episodes of vertigo should always be investigated by a physician.
+Note: Because of its wide variety of causes, persistent episodes of vertigo should always be investigated by a physician.

 Scientific Evaluations of Homeopathic Remedies for Vertigo